pelya/xserver-xsdl/miext/rootless/README.txt

         during resizing and rely on the frame contents being preserved accordingly.

-      o ROOTLESS_TRACK_DAMAGE: The generic rootless layer draws to the frames' backing buffers and periodically flushes the modified regions to the underlying window server.
-If this option is true, the generic rootless layer will track these damaged regions.
-        Currently it uses the miRegion code and will not simplify damaged regions even when updating a bounding region would be more efficient.
-Some window systems provide a more efficient way to track damaged regions.
-If this option is false, the rootless implementation function DamageRects() is called whenever a backing buffer is modified and the rootless implementation is expected to track the damaged regions itself.

         The following runtime options are defined in rootless.h:

       o rootlessGlobalOffsetX, rootlessGlobalOffsetY: These are only